|MP 2.04.81||Genetic Testing for Rett Syndrome|

 Genetics of Rett syndrome

 Approximately 99.5% of cases of RTT are sporadic, resulting from a de novo mutation, which arise almost exclusively on the paternally derived X chromosome.
-The percent of total cases, 0.5% of cases, are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild mental retardation).
+The remaining 0.5% of cases are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild mental retardation).
 In the case of a carrier mother, the recurrence risk of RTT is 50%.
 If a mutation is not identified in leukocytes of the mother, the risk to a sibling of the proband is below 0.5% (since germline mosaicism in either parent cannot be excluded).

 A proportion of patients with a clinical diagnosis of RTT do not appear to have mutations in the MECP2 gene.
-Two other genes, CDKL5 and Netrin G, have been shown to be associated with a phenotype that strongly overlaps that seen in RTT.
+Two other genes, CDKL5 and FOXG1, have been shown to be associated with atypical variants.

 No U.S. Food and Drug Administration (FDA)-cleared genotyping tests were found.
 Thus, genotyping is offered as a laboratory-developed test.
 Clinical laboratories may develop and validate tests in-house (“home-brew”) and market them as a laboratory service; such tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA).
 The laboratory offering the service must be licensed by CLIA for high-complexity testing.